edillmann/tf03mqtt/readme.md

-# TF03K serial to Home Assistant
+# TF03K serial to MQTT

-This projet aim's to export TF03K coulomb meter information to home assistant
+This projet aim's to export TF03K coulomb meter information to MQTT and home assistant

 ![](images/tf03k.png)